Lootablycom/lootably-postback-hash/README.md

 Type declaration files are bundled with the node module, so you do not need to install types separately.

 ## Questions
 Feel free to open an issue or email business@lootably.com.
-Our team would be happy to help you with any issues you may come across!
+Our team would be happy to help with any issues you may come across!